tadinhhuy/tadinhhuy/README.md

 <div>
   <div>
     <p>
-      I always hope to be a better person tomorrow than today. - Mahershala Ali
+      If you have always believed that everyone should play by the same rules and be judged by the same standards, that would have gotten you labeled a radical 60 years ago, a liberal 30 years ago and a racist today. - Thomas Sowell
     </p>
   </div>
   <div align="center">